 A drive around the island will bring visitors to old monasteries, abandoned towers, and picturesque villages.
 On the northern side of Zakynthos is Askos Stone Park, a lovely place with many plants and animals.
 From the Monastery of Agios Georgios Krimnon, visitors can get a fantastic view down to the bay of Navagio, with the exotic blue waters.

 Ferries to Zakynthos: from Killini and Italy

 Ferries to Zakynthos depart from the mainland port of Killini, on the western side of Peloponnese.
 There are frequent Zakynthos ferries from Killini almost every two hours and the trip is only 1 hour.

 Want to book Greek ferries to Zakynthos?
-Check our online system!
+Check our online engine!